AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/former-teammembers-receive-cloud-notification-emails.md

 ## Issue

 A notice of a detected outage or important issue regarding the cloud project/environment has been sent to your team.
-This includes members that may no longer be associated with your project.
+This includes members that may no longer be associated with your project such as external/agency developers or system integrators.
 You want these users to stop receiving notifications.

 ## Solution